UCLALibrary/research-tips/_posts/2009-12-30-reading-strategies.markdown

             <div class="col s12 m12 l6 pull-l6">
                 <h4>Prioritize New Vocabulary</h4>
                 <p>Dealing with unfamiliar words appropriately will aid your comprehension of the text and boost your vocabulary.</p>
-                 <ul class="browser-default"><li>Differentiate between words to look up right now, words to look up later, and words that are not crucial to understanding the course material.</li>
+                 <ul class="browser-default activator"><li>Differentiate between words to look up right now, words to look up later, and words that are not crucial to understanding the course material.</li>
                 <li>If you cannot move forward in the text without understanding the meaning of a certain word, look it up now. </li>
                  <li>If a word is frequently repeated within a text, but you can still understand the text from context clues, it’s probably worth looking up later.
 Circle it and come back later.</li>
                  <li>Words that are only used once and don’t crucially impact your understanding of the text don’t need to be addressed right away.
 Don't let them distract you from the broader meaning of the text.</li>